mozilla/data-review/request.md

 10) Where do you intend to share the results of your analysis?

-11) Is there a third-party tool that you are proposing to use for the collection of data (or measurement)?
+11) Is there a third-party tool that you are proposing to use for this data collection?
 If so:

 * Are you using that on the Mozilla backend?
 Or going directly to the third-party?